nadeemlab/DeepLIIF/docs/deployment/README.md

 This section describes how to run DeepLIIF's inference using [Torchserve](https://github.com/pytorch/serve) workflows.
 Workflows con be composed by both PyTorch models and Python functions that can be connected through a DAG.
 For DeepLIIF there are 4 main stages (see Figure 3):

 * `Pre-process` deserialize the image from the request and return a tensor created from it.
 * `G1-4` run the ResNets to generate the Hematoxylin, DAPI, LAP2 and Ki67 masks.
 * `G51-5` run the UNets and apply `Weighted Average` to generate the Segmentation image.
 * `Aggregate` aggregate and serialize the results and return to user.

 ![DeepLIIF Torchserve workflow](./images/deepliif_torchserve_workflow.png)
-**Figure 3**. *Composition of DeepLIIF nets into a Torchserve workflow*
+*Composition of DeepLIIF nets into a Torchserve workflow.*

 In practice, users need to call this workflow for each tile generated from the original image.
 A common use case scenario would be:

 1. Load an IHC image and generate the tiles.
-3. For each tile
+2. For each tile:
     1. Resize to 512x512 and transform to tensor.
-    2. Serialize the tensor and use the inference API to generate all the masks
+    2. Serialize the tensor and use the inference API to generate all the masks.
-    3. Deserialize the results
+    3. Deserialize the results.
-4. Stitch back the results and apply post-processing operations
+3. Stitch back the results and apply post-processing operations.

 The next sections show how to deploy the model server.

-### Pre-requisites
+### Prerequisites

-1. Install Torchserve and torch-model-archiver following [these instructions](https://github.com/pytorch/serve#install-torchserve-and-torch-model-archiver).
+1\.
+Install Torchserve and torch-model-archiver following [these instructions](https://github.com/pytorch/serve#install-torchserve-and-torch-model-archiver).
 In MacOS, navigate to the `model-server` directory:

 ```shell